Why Your Homeowners Insurance Went Up

 2. The Concentration of Risk in Your Geography

-The inflation rate for 2018 was 1.9 percent.
+The inflation rate for 2021 is soaring.
 Most homeowners insurance policies cover the replacement cost of your home.
 Replacement cost tends to rise with inflation.
 As the cost of repairing your home increases with rising construction costs, your premium needs to increase to cover those higher costs.
-Keep in mind that the replacement cost is different from market value.
+Keep in mind that the replacement cost is different from the market value of your house.

 4. Attractive Nuisances